nikhilnd/kalshi-market-making/README.md

 Team members: Simon Lewis, Sid Srikanth, Wendy Cao, Tristan Ma, Elizabeth Ferenick, Trevor Cheng

 This repository contains all of the code and data for our Kalshi Market Making project.
 The project was completed in Spring 2023 for [QuantSC](https://quantsc.org/) at the University of Southern California.
-An overview of the code and project results is presented below.

 ## Project Overview